Peter Pearson (footballer)

-Peter Pearson (born December 17, 1995) is a Professional football player who currently plays as a midfielder.
+Peter Zachary Pearson (born December 17, 1995) is a footballer who currently plays as a midfielder for USL League Two club Des Moines Menace.
 Born in the United States, he plays for the Saint Lucia national team.

 Club career

 Pearson signed his first professional contract in January 2019 with USL League One side South Georgia Tormenta FC.
-His only appearance with the team came in the First Round of the 2019 U.S. Open Cup, where Tormenta lost 1-0 to Greenville Triumph SC.
+His only appearance with the team came in the First Round of the 2019 U.S. Open Cup, where Tormenta lost 1–0 to Greenville Triumph SC.

 In January 2020, Pearson joined Oakland Roots SC of the National Independent Soccer Association.

 Pearson signed with USL League One side North Carolina FC on February 17, 2021.

 On January 28, 2022, Pearson signed with Greenville Triumph along with Jimmy Filerman.
 Following the 2022 season, his contract option was declined by Greenville.

 International career

 Born in the United States, Pearson is of Saint Lucian descent.
 He was called up to the Saint Lucia national team for a set of friendlies in May 2022, making his debut in a 3–2 loss to Guyana.